leolopes2001/leolopes2001/README.md

 <p>
   <em>
-    I'm 22 years old, from Belo Horizonte and currently working as a Front End Developer at Grupo Gestão Saúde.
+    I'm 22 years old, from Belo Horizonte and currently working as a Full Stacl Developer at Zievo.
   </em>
 </p>